 The emergence of Colony Collapse Disorder has been of grave concern for several years, and the scale of the destruction of bee colonies has dismayed and dumbfounded scientists, consumers and politicians alike.

-While a proven cause or list of causes has not yet been established, many of the theories focus on farming – in fact 8 of the 10 theory categories listed on Wikipedia relate directly to farming or farming practices, and covers everything from bee-rental to genetic diversity loss from selective bee breeding.
+While a proven cause or list of causes has not yet been established, many of the theories focus on farming.
+In fact 8 of the 10 theory categories listed on Wikipedia relate directly to farming or farming practices, and cover everything from bee-rental to genetic diversity loss from selective bee breeding.
 The European Union temporarily banned neonicotinoid insecticides in 2013, and is looking at a permanent ban currently.

 So how can Organic help?

 In Organic Farming, not only are such insecticides totally banned, but the aim is specially to encourage bees and other insects to come and live on the farm.
 Here is what the soil association has to say